People's Liberation Army Rocket Force: Second Artillery Corps

+People's Liberation Army Rocket Force

+The name was changed from the PLA Second Artillery Corps to the PLA Rocket Force on 1 January 2016.
+Despite claims by some, there appears to be no evidence to suggest that the new generation of Chinese ballistic-missile submarines came under PLARF control.

-US Air Force National Air and Space Intelligence Center estimated that by 2022 the number of Chinese nuclear warheads capable of reaching the United States could expand to well over 100.
+US Air Force National Air and Space Intelligence Center estimated that as of 2023 the number of Chinese nuclear warheads capable of reaching the United States has expanded well over 200.

 In June 2021, James Martin Center for Nonproliferation Studies has found out that China is constructing new missile silo field in Gansu in western China.
 According to the satellite picture, 119 missile silos for intercontinental ballistic missiles are under construction near Yumen City.
 In July, Federation Of American Scientists found out there are another 110 silos being built in Hami, Xinjiang.
 The two significant expansion projects include silos more than ten times the number of ICBM silos in operation of PLARF today.

 In July 2021, China tested globe-circling hypersonic missile including the unprecedented launch of a separate 2nd missile from the ultra-high-speed vehicle according to the Financial Times and Wall Street Journal.
 The test showed China's development of its strategic, nuclear-capable weapons as more advanced than any had thought, surprising Pentagon officials, the two newspapers said.
 Neither the United States nor Russia has demonstrated the same ability, which requires launching a missile from a parent vehicle traveling five times the speed of sound.
 According to reporting by the Financial Times, this weapons system consists of two parts: a fractional orbital bombardment system (FOBS) and a hypersonic glide vehicle (HGV).

+In July 2023, South China Morning Post reported that PLARF commander Li Yuchao and deputy commander Liu Guangbin were under the investigation by the CMC Commission for Discipline Inspection.
+Later that month, both Li Yuchao and Liu Guangbin were officially removed from their posts, while Wang Houbin was appointed as the commander of the PLARF.
+Additionally, Xu Xisheng was appointed as the political commissar.
+Li Yuchao and Liu Guangbin's expulsion has not been formally explained.
+There are rumors that they are being investigated for corruption or disclosing military secrets.
+Furthermore, it was thought to be an odd decision to replace the Rocket Force commander with military personnel from outside the branch, and this led to concerns about the security, credibility, and integrity of the PLA as well as its participation in China's military tactics during the Taiwan Strait conflict.

+On 25 September 2024 at 00:44 UTC, the PLARF performed its first intercontinental ballistic missile (ICBM) test over the Pacific Ocean since the early 1980s.
+The specific ICBM that was launched was not stated.